 Sources: Milks (Soy, Almond, Dairy and Oat), Cheese, Soya Beans, Tofu, Green Leafy Vegetables (Broccoli, Cabbage, Okra), Nuts, Fish (Sardines and Pilchards), Bread (Includes anything with fortified flower)

-Another health consequence of growing older is becoming more prone to sickness as a result of your immune system getting weaker.
+Seniors may be more prone to sickness as a result of the immune system getting weaker with age.
 Fear not, though, because this is easily preventable thanks to probiotic supplements.
 Probiotics play a pivotal role in incorporating more gut-healthy bacteria that create the optimal conditions for proper nutrient reabsorption and a stronger immune system.

 Sources: Yogurt, Sauerkraut, Miso Soup, Fermented Soft Cheeses (Gouda), Kefir, Acidophilus Milk, Sour Pickles, Tempeh, Pill Supplements, Kimchi, Kombucha